gmd3250679/compuational_physics_N2014301020111/Final Exericse/Read.md

 Here we consider a typical problem of one-dimensional random walk.
 Particles' initial point are located at x = 0, step length is 1, fixed time interval between adjacent two steps (steps it is proportional to the time), the probabilities of each step to the left and right are 0.5.We assume that there are 5000 of the same particles, the average properties of observe their movement.
-Their changeable relationship between the distance from the origin and steps are [![you can click the figure to check the code](https://github.com/gmd3250679/compuational_physics_N2014301020111/blob/master/Final%20Exericse/Figure/FE1.png)](https://github.com/gmd3250679/compuational_physics_N2014301020111/blob/master/Final%20Exericse/Code/r1.py)
+Their changeable relationship between the distance from the origin and steps are [![you can click the figure to check the code](https://github.com/gmd3250679/compuational_physics_N2014301020111/blob/master/Final%20Exericse/Figure/FE1.png)](https://github.com/gmd3250679/compuational_physics_N2014301020111/blob/master/Final%20Exericse/Code/r1.py) you can click the figure to check the code
 As we can see from this graph, the average distance from the origin of particles in this system remains near zero.According to the theory of probability, the probability of particles to the left to the right are the same which suggest that the average distance from the origin should to 0.The numerical results and theoretical results are consistent.
-Their changeable relationship between the sqaure of the distance from the origin and steps are [![you can click the figure to check the code](https://github.com/gmd3250679/compuational_physics_N2014301020111/blob/master/Final%20Exericse/Figure/FE2.png)](https://github.com/gmd3250679/compuational_physics_N2014301020111/blob/master/Final%20Exericse/Code/r2.py)
+Their changeable relationship between the sqaure of the distance from the origin and steps are [![you can click the figure to check the code](https://github.com/gmd3250679/compuational_physics_N2014301020111/blob/master/Final%20Exericse/Figure/FE2.png)](https://github.com/gmd3250679/compuational_physics_N2014301020111/blob/master/Final%20Exericse/Code/r2.py) you can click the figure to check the code
 The mean square of the x shows approximate linear relationship with steps.
 This linear relationship has also appeared in the one-dimensional diffusion system, suggesting that the random walk process is the problem of "analogous diffusion".
 Next we will generalize the condition, every step length are a value between 1 ~ + 1, and take the probability of each value is constant.
 The changeable relationship between the two steps are [![you can click the figure to check the code](https://github.com/gmd3250679/compuational_physics_N2014301020111/blob/master/Final%20Exericse/Figure/FE3.png)](https://github.com/gmd3250679/compuational_physics_N2014301020111/blob/master/Final%20Exericse/Code/r3.py)
-[![you can click the figure to check the code](https://github.com/gmd3250679/compuational_physics_N2014301020111/blob/master/Final%20Exericse/Figure/FE4.png)](https://github.com/gmd3250679/compuational_physics_N2014301020111/blob/master/Final%20Exericse/Code/r4.py)
+[![you can click the figure to check the code](https://github.com/gmd3250679/compuational_physics_N2014301020111/blob/master/Final%20Exericse/Figure/FE4.png)](https://github.com/gmd3250679/compuational_physics_N2014301020111/blob/master/Final%20Exericse/Code/r4.py) you can click the figure to check the code
 As shown on the graph, the mean value of x fluctuates near zero and the mean square of x has the approximate linear relationshp with steps, too.

 ### 2.Distinctive probabilities in random walk problem